 Mona is survived by her brother Kjell Winger; children, Karl R. Gustavson (Debby), Susan Solomon (Jim) and Scott Gustavson.
 She has 10 grandchildren, 23 great grandchildren and 1 great great granddaughter.

 Funeral services will be held on Friday, November 1 at 11:00am at Russon Brothers Mortuary located at 1941 North Main in Farmington, Utah.
 A viewing will be held at the Mortuary from 9:30 – 10:30am immediately preceding the funeral.

-To send flowers to Mona's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mona Winger Gustavson, please visit our floral store.